A not-for-profit organisation, ResponsibleSteel is the steel industry’s first global multi-stakeholder standard and certification initiative.

 Allow producers to meet the sustainability needs of their customers

 Improve responsible sourcing and reduce risk in the steel supply chain

 Enable leading producers to promote steel as a responsible material

-By establishing a collaborative global standard for the entire sector, we will ensure businesses and consumers can be confident that the steel they use has been sourced and produced responsibly at every stage.
+Through a global standard and certification programme for the entire sector, we will ensure businesses and consumers can be confident that the steel they use has been sourced and produced responsibly at every stage.

-Steel is the world’s most widely used material and those who use it in the transport, automotive, infastructure, packaging, construction, energy and white goods sectors have a growing expectation that the materials they work with are responsibly sourced and produced.
+Steel is the world’s most widely used material.
+Stakeholders and those who use steel in the automotive, construction, energy, infrastructure, packaging, transport and white goods sectors have a growing expectation that the materials they work with are responsibly sourced and produced.

-Creating a new certification framework will be of direct benefit to producers already maintaining high standards and bring benefits industry-wide, by encouraging those who could operate more responsibly to raise their game.
+Our certification programme will be of value to producers already maintaining high standards, by providing a competitive edge in the market.
+It will bring benefits to stakeholders and to the industry as a whole, by encouraging those who could operate more responsibly to raise their game.

 Steel production has a major environmental, social and economic impact, both positive and negative.
-And meeting local legal obligations governing the processes involved is not enough to meet the demands of customers, stakeholders and society on a global scale.
+And complying with local legal obligations governing the processes involved is not enough to meet the demands of customers, stakeholders and society on a global scale.

 Recognise the expectations of all shareholders

 Identify the best standard that works for all